dssg/triage/docs/sources/dirtyduck/eis.md

-# An Early Intervention System
+# An Early Intervention System: Chicago food inspections

 !!! warning "Before continue, Did you…?"
-    This case studie, part of the dirtyduck tutorial,  assumes that you already setup the tutorial’s infrastructure and load the dataset.
+    This case study, part of the dirtyduck tutorial,  assumes that you already setup the tutorial’s infrastructure and load the dataset.

     - If you didn’t setup the infrastructure go [here](infrastructure.md),

     - If you didn't load the data, you can do it very [quickly](for_the_impatient.md) or you can follow all the [steps and explanations about the data](data_preparation.md).

 ## Problem description